How to Scale Online Customer Success with Online Training

 We may find that crowd-sourcing combined with content curation is the answer.

 The other big challenge, as I see it, is getting students to actually watch the content, particularly in today’s online environment with so many distractions.

 Sal says the relationship between the on-demand content and in class content is the key and suggests wrapping projects and in class discussions around the on-demand content.

 Still, I think it might be tough to get someone who is disengaged due to personal or family issues to find the uninterrupted time, which in-class sessions guarantee, to consume the on-demand content.
 But that’s another issue entirely.

-Online learning brings many advantages, particularly when coupled with one-on-one mentoring.
+Online learning brings many advantages, particularly when coupled with one-on-one training.

 Leverage these factors to develop great EdTech training courses.